 - Colleges and Schools

 The Projecting All Voices initiative aims to explore what equity means within a 21st-century design and arts school and at art institutions across the nations.

 Projecting All Voices, an initiative of the Herberger Institute for Design and the Arts supported by ASU Gammage, aims to support equity and inclusion in design and the arts so that our nation’s cultural life honors and represents the full creative diversity of our country’s population.
 Faculty, students, fellows and guests of the Projecting All Voices initiative research, design, prototype, implement and disseminate ideas and mechanisms for confronting field-level issues of equity in arts and culture.
 The initiative also supports artists and designers from underrepresented groups through scholarships, fellowships, mentorship and visiting artist residencies.

 The Projecting All Voices post-graduate fellows are artists from diverse communities.
-Through the program, the fellows inform conversations about how educational and cultural institutions must change to prepare, support and advance the creative voices of a changing America through an equitable lens and framework of practice.
+Through the program, which is funded by a grant from the Mellon Foundation, the fellows inform conversations about how educational and cultural institutions must change to prepare, support and advance the creative voices of a changing America through an equitable lens and framework of practice.
 They also work with communities underrepresented in the institutions, as that work relates to their own interests and creative work.

 The application window is currently closed.
 2019-20 application dates will be announced later in the spring semester.
 Questions?
 Contact Iris Medina: Iris.Medina@asu.edu